 However, all of these macro models assume that the price of oil reflects the true cost of energy for firms and consumers.
-While much of the recent empirical work uses published measures of oil and/or gasoline prices as an indicator of the strength of the oil price shocks, we find that these measures neglect the impact of the shortages that occurred in the critical 1973-74 and 1979 oil shock episodes due to price controls.
+While much of the recent empirical work uses published measures of oil or gasoline prices as an indicator of the strength of the oil price shocks, we find that these measures neglect the impact of the shortages that occurred in the critical 1973-74 and 1979 oil shock episodes, due to price controls.

-Using two oil shock measures that include the effects of both price and non-price rationing, we re-examine the evidence from vector autoregressions that oil disturbances have had less impact on the real economy in the past twenty years than in the preceding decades.
-The results show that the responses of motor vehicle consumption and aggregate output to shortage adjusted oil price shocks appear just as great during the past two and a half decades as they were in the 1970s and early 1980s.
-On the other hand, even the new measures imply that the impact on nominal variables has become noticeably muted.
+Using two oil shock measures that include the effects of both price and nonprice rationing, we reexamine the evidence from vector autoregressions (VARs) that oil disturbances have had less impact on the real economy in the past 20 years than in the preceding decades.
+The results show that the responses of motor vehicle consumption and aggregate output to shortage-adjusted oil price shocks appear just as great during the last couple of decades as they were in the 1970s and early 1980s.
+However, even the new measures imply that the impact on nominal variables has become noticeably muted.

 Why has there been so little change over time in the response of motor vehicle consumption to oil price changes?
 We find that, despite the many innovations in the way the U.S. economy produces and uses motor vehicles that have occurred over the past 40 years, the primary channels through which oil prices directly affect motor vehicles have not changed much over time.
-Namely, we present evidence that the recent increases in gasoline prices have caused just as much anxiety in consumers now as was observed 30 years ago, and the shifts in demand across vehicle size classes have also been as equally disruptive to motor vehicle capacity utilization since 2000 as they were in the 1970s and early 1980s.
+Namely, we present evidence that the recent increases in gasoline prices have caused just as much anxiety in consumers now as was observed 40 years ago, and the shifts in demand across vehicle size classes have also been as disruptive to motor vehicle capacity utilization since 2000 as they were in the 1970s and early 1980s.

 The paper proceeds as follows.
 Section II reviews the data available on various measures of oil prices and discusses how modern DSGE models accommodate the role of oil in the economy.
 It also presents evidence that the presence of energy price controls and gasoline shortages in the 1970s may cause problems in empirical work because published prices in that era do not reflect the true cost of energy.
 Using measures that include the cost of shortages, we find no evidence of weaker effects of oil shocks on the real economy.
 Because we find that the motor vehicle industry plays a central role in the propagation of the oil shocks, the remainder of the paper studies this industry in detail.
 Section III examines the role of the motor vehicle industry in the overall economy.
-Section IV discusses how gas prices affect vehicle demand and Section V shows the ways in which these shocks affect production.
+Section IV discusses how gas prices affect vehicle demand, and Section V shows the ways in which these shocks affect production.
 Section VI concludes.

-I. Oil shocks and the U.S. economy
+II.
+Oil Shocks and the U.S. Economy

 We begin by reviewing the behavior of several key measures of oil prices over the past few decades.
 After describing how macro DSGE models have been used to understand the role of energy costs in the economy, we present evidence that price controls may have led to a wedge between the published price of oil and the true cost of oil during the large oil price shocks in the 1970s.
-Using vector autoregressions that are similar to those estimated by Blanchard and Galí (2010) and Edelstein and Kilian (2009), we then show how mismeasurement of the true cost of oil in the 1970s may have caused the appearance of structural instability in the impulse response functions of real output to oil price shocks.
-Using cost measures that account for shortages, we find that the impulse response functions have not changed much over time.
+Using VARs that are similar to those estimated by Edelstein and Kilian (2009) and Blanchard and Galí (2010), we then show how mismeasurement of the true cost of oil in the 1970s may have caused the appearance of structural instability in the impulse-response functions of real output to oil price shocks.
+Using cost measures that account for shortages, we find that the impulse-response functions have not changed much over time.